ThaTechMaestro/cms/README.md

 # CMS
 * A RESTful api for a Course Management System
-* The resources includes Topic, Course, Lesson
+* The resources includes Topic and Course
 * Different Courses can be accessed for a particular topic
-* Each Courses consists of different Lesson

 # Development: Version 1
 The first working version for the Course Management API